 As of this writing, WTO approval and formal agreement had been reached on only about 1,750 HS subheadings (out of a total of 5,113 HS subheadings).
-The WTO is now undergoing intensive study to complete the programme as soon as possible.
+The WTO is planning intensive studies in order to complete the programme as soon as possible.